nixworks/public/news/2008/08/28/index.md

 ##### Democratic National Convention
 ### [ Illinois Senator Barack Obama accepts the nomination of the Democratic Party at the INVESCO Field at Mile High in Denver, Colorado, becoming the first African American to be nominated by a major party for election as President of the United States. ](/news/2008/08/28/illinois-senator-barack-obama-accepts-the-nomination-of-the-democratic-party-at-the-invesco-field-at-mile-high-in-denver-colorado-becomin.md)
-_Context: Denver, Colorado, Democrat, INVESCO Field at Mile High, U.S. President, Barack Obama, Democratic National Convention, Senator, black, Illinois_
+_Context: Democratic National Convention, Senator, Barack Obama, Democrat, black, Denver, Colorado, U.S. President, Illinois, INVESCO Field at Mile High_

 ##### Mexican
 ### [ Mexico's Supreme Court resolves by an 8-3 vote to uphold the constitutionality of the Federal District's 2007 Abortion Law. ](/news/2008/08/28/mexico-s-supreme-court-resolves-by-an-8a3-vote-to-uphold-the-constitutionality-of-the-federal-district-s-2007-abortion-law.md)